evkx/evkx.github.io/content/models/peugot/308/E-308_SW/_index.md

 ## Comfort

-Peugot E-308 has several features to make your life as a driver or passenger more comfortable.
+Peugot E-308 SW has several features to make your life as a driver or passenger more comfortable.

 Keyless entry allows access to the car without needing to find the key.
 As long you bring it with you, the doors open.